 I’m looking forward to plenty, including the character played by Daniel Radcliffe.

-First the New York city premier of Seth Rogen and James Franco’s film, The Interview (2014) was cancelled.
-Now Sony confirms that the film has been pulled from overall release, thanks to a threat of terror upon cinema goers from the hackers responsible for a cyber attack on Sony Pictures.
+First the New York city premier of Seth Rogen and James Franco’s highly anticipated film, The Interview (2014) was cancelled.
+Now Sony confirms that the movie has been pulled from overall release, thanks to a threat of terror upon cinema goers from the hackers responsible for a cyber attack on Sony Pictures.

 People are talking about how outrageous it is that Sony would bow down to threats of terror and what all this means for freedom of expression.
-It isn’t great.
-But the overall answer seems simple to me.
-I doubt that Sony had any plans to cancel release… until the top three cinema chains in the U.S. pulled out of showing the films at all.
+It isn’t great, but the overall answer seems simple to me.
+I personally doubt that Sony had any plans to cancel release… that is until the top three cinema chains in the U.S. pulled out of showing the film at all.

-Without the necessary distribution network in place, there isn’t much choice.
+Without the necessary distribution network in place, there isn’t really any choice.
 Maybe things would have been different if Sony had their own chain of cinemas.